The International Timerbaev Nuclear Debates

 Student of the International Dual Degree M.A.
 Program “Global Security, Nuclear Policy, and WMD Nonproliferation” (MGIMO-MIIS-PIR Center), participant of the III International Timerbaev Nuclear Debates, debater of the track on Iran

-The International Timerbaev Nuclear Debates are a platform for discussing key issues of nuclear nonproliferation, arms control, strategic stability, global security in general, as well as an effective tool for the formation of a new generation of IR experts.
+The International Timerbaev Nuclear Debates is a platform for discussing key issues of nuclear nonproliferation, arms control, strategic stability, and global security in general, as well as an effective tool for the formation of a new generation of IR experts.

 In memory of Roland M. Timerbaev (gallery of memory).